wendylabsinc/cbor/README.md

 No platform-specific code or dependencies are used, ensuring consistent behavior across all supported platforms.

-# Generating Documentation with Swift DocC
+# Generating Documentation

-We use Swift DocC to generate documentation for the package.
-To generate documentation for the package, run the following command.
-Learn more about Swift DocC [here](https://developer.apple.com/documentation/docc).
+This package uses Swift DocC for documentation.
+You can:

+1. View the documentation on [GitHub Pages](https://wendylabsinc.github.io/cbor/documentation/cbor)

+2. Generate documentation locally:
 ```sh
 swift package generate-documentation
 ```

-TODO: Add a script to the package to generate documentation and host it on GitHub Pages.
+3. Preview documentation in Xcode:
+   - Build the documentation with ⌘ + B
+   - Show the documentation navigator with ⌘ + Shift + Ctrl + D

 ## Contributing